- Howard County Library System (HCLS) began operating in a portable school building in Ellicott City.

 - American Sign Language video collection added to HCLS’ collection of materials.

 - Award-winning author Elizabeth Berg delivered the keynote address at Supper at Six.

 - HCLS held Evening in the Stacks: Winter Wonderland.

-- HCLS launched A+ Partners in Education, a comprehensive partnership between HCLS and Howard County Public School System (HCPSS).
+- HCLS launched A+ Partners in Education, a comprehensive partnership with Howard County Public School System (HCPSS).

 - HCLS hosted Newberry Medal author Linda Sue Park as part of its Outstanding Children’s Author Series.

 - In partnership with Fidos for Freedom, Friends of Howard County Library, and HCPSS, HCLS introduced DEAR (Dogs Educating and Assisting Readers), an initiative where third grade students improve their skills by reading to nonjudgmental, loving therapy dogs.